jmcgallia/jmcgallia/README.md

 # Hello.

 My name is Jordan.
-I also love programming, linguistics, and history.
+I love programming, linguistics, and history.

 Below are my data analytics and web-development projects, as well as some random stuff that I'm proud of.
 ## Skills